-Contrary to popular belief, monsoon is actually a great season to travel in India.
-Monsoon simply means everything becomes more pleasant and beautiful!
-Be it beaches or mountains, there are some places where you can truly sense the cool gentle winds, light raindrops and that smell of earth.
+Contrary to popular belief, monsoon is a great season to travel in India.
+Monsoon means everything becomes more pleasant and beautiful!
+Be it beaches or mountains; there are some places where you can genuinely sense the fresh gentle winds, light raindrops and that smell of earth.
 Monsoons in India are a rhapsody of bliss, beauty and relief from the scorching summer sun and they are meant to be savoured.
 So get packing and head to one of these beautiful destinations to experience the rainy season like never before!

 1. Araku Valley, Andhra Pradesh

 Nestled in the Eastern Ghats, Araku Valley is a hill station in the Vishakhapatnam district almost on the Andhra Pradesh and Odisha (Orissa) border.
-The main attraction of this valley is its greenery and waterfalls, so monsoon happens to be the best season to visit.
-A paradise for the nature lovers, you can explore the flora and fauna and roam around the coffee plantations.
-We bet you’ll fall in love with the valleys natural abundance of hills, waterfalls, and rivers.
+The central attraction of this valley is its greenery and waterfalls, so monsoon happens to be the best season to visit.
+A paradise for the nature lovers, you can explore flora and fauna and roam around the coffee plantations.
+We know for sure you’ll fall in love with the valleys natural abundance of hills, waterfalls, and rivers.
 Among one of the most beautiful valleys of India, a trip to the Araku Valley will not disappoint you!

 2. Kaas Plateau, Maharashtra